 Mr. Michael D. Sekich

-Mr. Sekich has been teaching actively at Stevenson High School for 33 1/2 years as of 2022.
+Mr. Sekich has been teaching at Stevenson High School for 34 1/2 years as of 2023.
 He attended Stevenson High School as a student and graduated in 1984.

 Mr. Sekich attended Central Michigan University and earned a Bachelor's Degree in Music Education with Trumpet Performance with a Master’s Degree in Arts Humanities and Human Resources.

 Mr. Sekich has served on the Executive Board of MSBOA as 3rd Vice Chair and is an active MSBOA Adjudicator in the State of Michigan.

 Mr. Sekich still plays his Trumpet almost every day in Band!

 Mr. Sekich is married to Amy Sekich and has five children, and one grandchild.
 In his spare time (hahaha), Mr. Sekich enjoys spending time with family and friends, playing golf, going to the movies and eating popcorn and motorcycle riding.

 |Marching Band / Color Guard / Winter Guard

 Nathan is a Stevenson graduate and band program alumni where he performed as a member of the drumline from 1998-2001.
 Upon graduation, Nathan started teaching marching drumlines in 2001.

 He has worked with several competitive and show band programs including, Utica High School, Henry Ford II High School, Lakeview High School, Dakota High School, and Roseville High School.